PTE Academic: Speaking Section: Common Mistakes

 Oral Fluency is your ability to speak naturally, easily and continuously.
 Just like a native speaker does.
 If you pause, hesitate or repeat yourself, the computer that marks your test thinks that it’s because your English is bad, so practice speaking as continuously as possible.

-Start your PTE Academic preparation course today by joining a course at English Key Melbourne today.
+Start your PTE Academic preparation course today by joining a course at English Key Melbourne and Adelaide today.